Section 1. Name. The name of this corporation shall be the Myrtle Beach Area Chamber of Commerce (the "Chamber").

 Section 4.
 Compensation of Directors.
 Directors are volunteers and do not receive compensation for their work as members of the Board of Directors.
 Directors will be reimbursed for necessary and reasonable expenses incurred directly as a result of Chamber business.

 The Nominating Committee shall have complete supervision of the election of all directors and shall act as judges in ascertaining the results.
-The Nominating Committee may require candidates to sign pledges or make other similar commitments indicating their willingness to serve and to dedicate the time necessary to the fulfillment of their duties in the event they are elected to the Board of Directors.
+Potential Board Nominees will be required to complete a Board of Directors application, provide a resume or biography of their professional and volunteer experience and three professional references.
+Finalists for positions will participate in face-to-face interviews with Nominating Committee members.
+The Nominating Committee will require candidates to sign pledges or make other similar commitments indicating their willingness to serve and to dedicate the time necessary to the fulfillment of their duties in the event they are elected to the Board of Directors.

-Section 10.
+Section 12.
 Vacancies.
-Vacancies on the Board of Directors that may occur between the regular elections shall be filled by a majority vote of the Board of Directors.
+Vacancies on the Board of Directors that may occur between the regular elections shall be filled, at the discretion of the Board Chair and with approval by a majority vote of the Board of Directors.
+Thought will be given to the type of business represented of the board member being replaced, so that said replacement can appropriately represent the chamber membership.

-Section 15.
+Section 16.
 Resignation of Directors.
-A director may resign from the Board of Directors at any time by giving written notice of such resignation to the Chairman of the Board of Directors or the Chief Executive Officer of the Chamber.
+A director may resign from the Board of Directors at any time by giving written notice of such resignation to the Chairman of the Board of Directors and the Chief Executive Officer of the Chamber.

-Section 16.
+Section 18.
 Assumption of Office.
-Newly-elected members of the Board of Directors and newly-elected Officers will assume office at the beginning of the next Fiscal Year.
+Newly elected members of the Board of Directors and newly elected Officers will assume office at the beginning of the next Fiscal Year.
+These members will be required to sign confidentiality and conflict of interest agreement.
+Please see attached documents A&B.

 Section 19.
 Ex-Officio Members.
 The Board of Directors may appoint as many ex-officio members as it deems advisable.
 These ex-officio members shall be eligible to attend all Board of Directors meetings and participate in discussions and other activities of the Board of Directors.
 However, they shall not have voting power as held by the elected Chamber directors.